Courses may include

 WEBD 3000 - Web Application Programming II

-This course builds on the concepts covered in Web Application Development I by introducing the learner to development with a different Industry standard server sided scripting technology.
+This course builds on the concepts covered in Web Application Programming I by introducing the learner to development with a different Industry standard server sided scripting technology.
 Focus is still placed on the design and development of web applications, however, particular attention is put towards the similarities and differences between the different technologies across the two courses.

 WEBD 3027 - Developing for Content Management Systems